CS-DS-125/125book/py4e_rst/15-database.rst

-We add the ``OR IGNORE`` clause to our ``INSERT`` statement to indicate that if this particular ``INSERT`` would cause a violation of the “``name`` must be unique” rule, the database system is allowed to ignore the ``INSERT``.
+We add the ``OR IGNORE`` clause to our ``INSERT`` statement to indicate that if this particular ``INSERT`` would cause a violation of the "``name`` must be unique" rule, the database system is allowed to ignore the ``INSERT``.
 We are using the database constraint as a safety net to make sure we don’t inadvertently do something incorrect.